happycube/cxadc-linux3/README.md

 	gcc -o leveladj leveladj.c

-Install PV to allow real-time monitoring of the runtime & datarate. (may have dropped samples on lower end setups)
+Install PV to allow real-time monitoring of the runtime & datarate. (may have dropped samples on lower-end setups)

     sudo apt install pv